kounkou/kounkou.github.io/_posts/2019-06-13-loop-invariant-proof.md

   We can notice that with the given code, an invariant is maintained on the left side of the element located at position i.

 - #### Termination
-  The last step is a conclusion that is obvious here... indeed, at the end of the loops, i is equal to the size of the array len(A) - 1.
+  The last step is a conclusion that is obvious here... indeed, at the end of the loops, i is equal to the size of the array - 1, len(A) - 1 being the last position.
   This means that from the Maintenance step, all elements from A[0] to A[len(A) - 1] are then sorted.
 Meaning all elements in the array !